gkroon/gentoo-pi/README.md

 # A script to install Gentoo on a Raspberry Pi 2/3
 The aim of this project is to create a minimal, vanilla Gentoo installation for the Raspberry Pi 2/3, plus necessary configurations to properly boot.
-It achieves this by fetching the latest official armv7a hardfp stage3 tarball from Gentoo, and installs it on your card.
+It achieves this by fetching the latest official armv7a hardfp stage3 tarball from Gentoo (or any other of your choosing if specified), and installs it on your card.
 It then proceeds with some necessary configurations of your own choosing, partly by chrooting using qemu-binfmt.

 Among those necessary configurations, these are the most important to note:
 1. Compiled Raspberry Pi kernel, using `sys-kernel/raspberrypi-sources`, its default kernel configuration (with added `CONFIG_CRYPTO_XTS=y` for if you wish to use LUKS);